 Contact the appropriate Cantonal Central Authority (CCA).

-A list of approved agencies is available from the Embassy or on the Internet at www.bj.admin.ch.
+A list of approved agencies is available from the Embassy or on the Internet at www.bj.admin.ch

-Embassy of Switzerland
+U.S. Embassy in Bern, Switzerland

 U.S. Citizenship and Immigration Services (USCIS)

-For questions about immigration procedures, call the National Customer Service Center (NCSC)
+USCIS National Customer Service Center (NCSC)

 1-800-375-5283 (TTY 1-800-767-1833)